 Best Time of Day to Visit Arches National Park

-The best time of day to visit Arches National Park is in the morning or evening when the sunlight angle is low, accentuating the shadows and textures of the rock features, but best of all, the deep red and orange colors come alive in these "golden" sunlight hours.
-If you enter the park before 6:00 AM, or after 5:00 PM you can enter without the timed entry reservation ticket that is in place to help alleviate and disperse crowds in the park during the middle of the day.
+The best time of day to visit Arches is in the morning or evening when the sunlight is low and accentuates the shadows and textures of the rock features.
+In these "golden" sunlight hours, the deep red and orange colors come alive.
+If you enter the park before 6:00 AM or after 5:00 PM, you can enter without the timed entry reservation ticket that's in place to help alleviate and disperse crowds during the day.

-Ironically, the worst time of day to visit (middle of the day when light is flat) is the most popular (most crowded) time of day.
-Arches National Park will reward those who get up early for sunrise, or stay there through the sunset hours.
-On a guided van tour you can take advantage of these morning and evening hours without the need to get your own timed entry reservation, and without the need to wake too early.
+Ironically, the middle of the day is the most popular time to visit, but it provides the worst light.
+Arches will reward those who get up early for sunrise or stay there through the sunset hours.
+On a guided van tour, you can take advantage of these hours without much of the hassle.

 Arches National Park in March

-In March you can expect Arches National Park to be a little chilly, breezy, beginning to find the green of spring.
-Jacket weather, for sure.
-Crowds will be far less present in March, making it a great time to get shots of Arches without people in them.
-Additionaly, in March you have a good chance of seeing the white-capped snowy peaks of the LaSal mountains in the distance, contrasting with the desert colors in the foreground.
+In March, you can expect Arches to be a little chilly and breezy with hints of spring color.
+Crowds will be far less present in March, making it a great time to get shots of vacant spaces.
+Additionally, in March, you have a good chance of seeing the white-capped snowy peaks of the LaSal mountains in the distance, contrasting with the desert colors in the foreground.

 Arches National Park in April

-April may be the very best hiking weather you can enjoy in Arches National Park, and the Moab area.
-Jackets would still be wise, but for the most part you're hiking without a sweat.
+April usually provides the best hiking weather in Arches and the Moab area.
 With the sun still not fully overhead, even at high noon, you can still see good shadows and contrast on the rock features for spectacular photos.
-The snow-capped LaSal peaks in the distance offer good contrast with the desert red rock you'll be hiking.
-April often brings the best showcase of the desert in bloom with cactus wildflowers dotting the landscape.
+The snow-capped LaSal peaks in the distance offer a beautiful contrast with the red rock.
+April often displays the best scenes of the desert in bloom, with cactus wildflowers dotting the landscape.

 Arches National Park in May

 Early May has all the advantages of April, with a little more warmth.
-As the month of May progresses toward June both temperatures and crowds will increase and cactus flowers will diminish.
+As the month of May progresses toward June, both temperatures and crowds will increase, and cactus flowers will diminish.
 May is still a great month for hiking, even in the mid-day heat on most days.
-Be sure to bring water for any hikes longer than a few minutes.
+Be sure to bring water if you are doing any hiking.

 June in Arches National Park